 - Salon style tango – this is a globalised derivation of tango estilo Villa Urquiza that incorporates stage show choreography (tango escenario), that one finds in floor shows, tango competitions, and most commercial tango classes and events around the world;

 - Tango Nuevo – this is a popular style created in the 1990s by Gustavo Naveira that draws on Estilo Villa Urquiza and Tango Escenario (stage tango) adapted to dancing contemporary tango music and non-tango music; it was popularised in the movie The Tango Lesson;

 - If you learn one style can you dance with people who dance the other style?

 - Can you effectively participate in events of the other styles?

 The answer to these questions is basically No, not really.
 This is not unique to tango: I like Cuban Salsa but I find that I cannot effectively dance at parties where people dance LA Style Salsa because the music and the dancing technique are too different.
 I don’t really like the music they play, and the women I dance with cannot follow my lead.

 A good analogy for this might be learning to play guitar.
 If someone told you that they are learning to play guitar you might assume that they are learning to play acoustic guitar (because that’s what most people start on).
 But actually most people play electric guitar and a lot of people play also classical guitar.
 The instrument, equipment, repertoire, venues and technique involved in each type of guitar are all very different.
-Still, they’re all types of guitar and so transitioning from say, acoustic to classical guitar might be easier than from playing acoustic guitar to say playing the saxophone or piano.
+Still, they are all types of guitar and so transitioning from say acoustic to classical guitar might be easier than from acoustic guitar to the saxophone or piano.